awm66/prophet-challenge/README.md

 Module 8 Challenge

 # Functionality:
 This application examines traffic for Mercado Libre, the most popular e-commerce sit in Latin America.
-The search data is further combined with stock data to examine connecting patterns and the search data is ultimately used to create a time series forecasting model to predict 80 days into the future.
+The search data is further combined with stock data to examine patterns and is ultimately used to create a time series forecasting model to predict 80 days into the future.

-### May 2020 Search Traffic Spike
+### May 2020 Search Traffic Spike Coinciding with Release of Financial Results
 ![Screenshot](May2020.png)

 ### Average Search Traffic By Hour